hanabi/hanabi.github.io/Reference.md

 ### Order Ejection

-* When a player can perform an *Skipped Order Chop Move* on a critical 5 (or a critical black card) at the beginning of the game, and they don't do it, this is very strange.
+* When a player can perform an *Skipped Order Chop Move* on a critical 5 (or a critical one-of-each card) at the beginning of the game, and they don't do it, this is very strange.
 * The player must be communicating something extra.
 In this scenario, they intend for the next person to blind-play slot 2.
 * The *Order Ejection* will also get a free *Chop Move* in addition to getting the blind-play.
 * For example, in a 4-player game: